Skip to main content

 The ExampleEntityContent itself is again a regular React component where you can implement any functionality you want.
 To access the entity that the content is being rendered for, you can use the useEntity hook from @backstage/plugin-catalog-react.
 You can see a full list of APIs provided by the catalog React library in the API reference.

-For a more complete list of the different types of extensions that you can create for your plugin, see the extension types section.
+For a more complete list of the different kinds of extensions that you can create for your plugin, see the extension blueprints section.